Rhyce/Rhyce/README.md

 # 📫 Contact

-You can reach me through my website at [Rhyce Smith](https://rhyce.dev)
+You can reach me through my website at [Rhyce.dev](https://rhyce.dev)

 Or email me at hello@rhyce.dev